lorefnon/ts-sql-codegen/README.md

     tables: {
         // Include only whitelisted tables
         include: [/authors/, "books"],
-        // Similar exclude can be used to blacklist
+        // Similarly exclude can be used to blacklist },
-    },
     fieldMappings: [
         {